-In the event the July 1, 2017 maximum rate set forth in Appendix B-1 is equal to or less than the employee's current salary, no adjustment shall be made, but employees assigned to these classes shall suffer no reduction in pay and shall continue at their current rate of pay as of June 30, 2017.
+In the event the July 1, 2019 maximum rate set forth in Appendix B-1 is equal to or less than the employee's current salary, no adjustment shall be made, but employees assigned to these classes shall suffer no reduction in pay and shall continue at their current rate of pay as of June 30, 2019.

 Section 3.
 First Fiscal Year Wage Adjustment.

-Effective July 1, 2017 all salary ranges and rates for classes covered in this Agreement shall be increased by two percent (2.0%), rounded to the nearest cent.
+Effective July 1, 2019 all salary ranges and rates for classes covered in this Agreement shall be increased by two and one-quarter percent (2.25%), rounded to the nearest cent.